Hospital wastewater favors multi-resistant bacteria

 “It is good news that the wastewater entering the Göta Älv river is not selecting for resistant bacteria, but the strong selection by hospital wastewater is concerning,” says Larsson.
 “Strong selection pressure that favors multi-resistant bacteria is the most important driver behind the evolution of new forms of resistance in pathogens.
 We now know that hospital wastewater does not only contain pathogens, it can also favor resistant bacteria.”

 Sweden uses very little antibiotics compared to many other countries in the world.
 It is therefore plausible that hospitals wastewaters from other places in the world also favor resistant bacteria, but this remains to be investigated.
-The researchers found some antibiotics that could explain some of the effects on bacteria, but they say that more research is needed to clarify exactly what is favoring the multi-resistant ones.
+The researchers found some antibiotics that could explain some of the effects on bacteria, but they say that more research is needed to clarify exactly what is favouring the multi-resistant ones.

 “One possible way to reduce risks could involve pre-treatment of wastewater at hospitals, something that is done in certain countries already”, explains Larsson.
 “To find the best ways to reduce risks, including designing possible treatment measures, it is critical to first figure out which antibiotics or other antibacterial chemicals explain selection for resistance.
 That is something we are working on right now.”